-San Antonio Nursing Home Abuse and Neglect Lawyer
+San Antonio Elder Abuse Lawyer

-However, not all Texas nursing homes are equal.
-In some cases, the lack of nursing staff can lead to abuse and neglect.
+Our elderly abuse lawyers in San Antonio understand that not all skilled nursing facilities are equal.
+In some cases, the lack of staff in Bexar County senior care centers can lead to abuse and neglect.
 If you believe that a relative is not receiving the care they deserve or is being mistreated at the nursing home, it’s time to take legal action.
-Call Janicek Law today at 210-366-4949 for a free consultation.

-A nursing home abuse lawyer is a type of personal injury lawyer who seeks justice for nursing home residents.
-If a nursing home employee abuses an elderly person in any way, these attorneys can file a lawsuit.
-Legal counsel can demonstrate the following during a case:
+A senior abuse lawyer in San Antonio is a type of personal injury lawyer who seeks justice for nursing home residents.
+If an elder care facility employee abuses an elderly person in any way, our attorneys can file a lawsuit.

 2. A resident was hurt by staff members due to negligence and/or intentional acts of violence.